 While I have many, many pies to bring into the world before I consider myself a “serious” pie baker, judging by the number of empty plates I’ve left in my wake thus far, I’m at least “respectable,” an honor I attribute to the fact that I finally broke down and started making my pie crust from scratch.

 Homemade pie crust intimidated me.
 I believed it to be hard, time consuming, and a feat that could only be achieved by professional bakers and seasoned grandmothers (often one in the same).
 I was convinced that, if my pie crust wasn’t perfect, it wasn’t worth making.

 It doesn’t have to be perfect to be magnificent.

 As it turns out, pie crust is neither time consuming, nor the baking equivalent of Mt.
 Everest.
-In fact, if you use a food processor (I’m emotionally attached to this one), it takes a grand total of 10 minutes.
+In fact, if you use a food processor, it takes a grand total of 10 minutes.
 Silence the voices that tell you pie crust is hard, that flakey is impossible, that homemade isn’t worth it.

 While I do think that making a perfect pie crust from scratch requires long practice, fortunately for us, the distinction between “perfect” pie crust and “darn good” pie crust is a minute one, and darn-good pie crust can be made by just about anyone with a positive attitude and a willingness to embrace butter.